onnx/onnx/docs/IR.md

 type|Type|The type of the value. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

-Each graph MUST specify a name and a domain.
-Domains MUST be specified using reverse domain names as organization identifiers, the same convention that is used for naming Java packages.
+Each graph MUST specify a name.

 Graphs SHOULD be populated with documentation strings, which MAY be interpreted using GitHub-style markdown syntax.
 HTML and other text-markup languages MAY NOT be used in documentation strings.